AirConsole/airconsole-unity-plugin/README.md

 # Platforms

-Since the AirConsole is working with HTML5 and Javascript, you can only make use of this plugin when you switch your target build to WebGL.
+AirConsole supports WebGL and AndroidTV as targets.
+To make use of this plugin, you  need to make sure to switch your target to either WebGL or Android.

 # Support